Metals House, Inc.

 Metals House operates in a well-established regulatory environment, especially when compared to cryptocurrencies whose regulatory environment, if any, is in its infancy.

-• Metals House has implemented internal policies that adhere to the OECD Guidance
+• Metals House has implemented internal policies that adhere to the Organisation for Economic Co-operation and Development (“OECD”) Guidance

 • Metals House only conducts business with refiners that meet the standards to be on the LBMA Good Delivery List.